Santri-Coder/BugScanner/README.md

-webpwn3r
+BugScanner
 ========

 This project is not maintained for years, and was written when I started learning Python, but still people likes it :D. it only supports python2.7

-WebPwn3r - Web Applications Security Scanner.
+Bug Scanner site- Web Applications Security Scanner.

-By Ebrahim Hegazy - @Zigoo0
+By Azzkury eL Asya

 Thanks: @lnxg33k, @dia2diab @Aelhemily, @okamalo

-Please send all your feedback and suggestions to: zigoo.blog['at']@gmail.com
+Please send all your feedback and suggestions to: santricoder@gmail.com

 How to use:

+1- cd BugScanner
-1- python scan.py
+   python2 scan.py

 2- The tool will ask you if you want to scan URL or List of urls?